• Skip to primary navigation

 • Physician’s name and contact information

-UAMS MyChart is a patient portal that gives you free, secure 24-hour online access to your health information.
-You can see your lab and test results, send messages to your doctor, make appointments, refill prescriptions and pay your bills.
-Ask your clinic staff or hospital nurse how to sign up for UAMS MyChart.
+UAMS Health MyChart is a free online patient portal that gives you free, secure 24-hour access to your health information.
+You can see your lab and test results, send messages to your doctor, make appointments, pre-register for appointments, refill prescriptions and pay your bills.
+Ask your provider or the clinic staff to send you a sign-up link by email or text.
+Once you have this link, you have eight hours to sign up with just your name and date of birth.

 View Profile